MALiA Bylaws

 To this end, MALiA shall:

-3. promote continuing education and the sharing of knowledge among member libraries; 4. promote innovative programming and services at member libraries; and,
+2. promote innovative programming and services at member libraries; and,

 Section 1